jpowerwa/animalia/README.md

 ### External Services and Libraries

 Feel free to use whatever external services and libraries you feel are best suited to solve the problem.
-It is not neccessary to write the code for your solution from the ground up.
+It is not necessary to write the code for your solution from the ground up.
 You can use databases, utility libraries, or external web services as you see fit.

 # Assessment and Interview

 After we receive your submission we will conduct a code review and execute our suite of integration tests that assert the correctness of the API.
-Through the course of our review and testing we will assess your implementation on several different critiera:
+Through the course of our review and testing we will assess your implementation on several different criteria:

-* _Correctness:_ Does your API adhere to the specification and does it return correct or otherwise reaosnable results through the course of training and querying?
+* _Correctness:_ Does your API adhere to the specification and does it return correct or otherwise reasonable results through the course of training and querying?
 * _Robustness:_ Does your implementation handle malformed, edge case, or fuzzed input without failing and while returning meaningful messages on the cause of the failure?
 * _Readability:_ Can an engineer unfamiliar with your implementation read and understand what you wrote with sufficient depth to make modifications?
 This criteria speaks to style, naming conventions, organization, and comments.
 * _Scalability:_ If we were to scale the training data from its current form to 10s of thousands of animal concepts will your implementation be able to support the larger number of concepts without become unusably slow or otherwise broken.